Kitware/trame/docs/content/docs/tutorial-vtk.md

 *Disadvantages*

 - The data to be rendered must move from the server to the client.
 This transfer may be too slow and it may be too large.
-- Where will the data be processed into graphic primitives.The processing may increase load and latency on the server side or the client side.
+- Where will the data be processed into graphic primitives?
+The processing may increase load and latency on the server side or the client side.

 **Remote Rendering**